Skip to Main Content

 The Wine List as the Real Argument

 The wine list at Santini is where the venue makes its clearest editorial statement.
 The structure is built around recognised Australian producers, the names that a business diner who follows the category would recognise without needing to look twice.
-That approach has a logic: it reduces friction for a crowd that wants confidence rather than discovery, and it prices against a peer set that leans on the same names.
+That approach has a logic: it reduces friction for a crowd that wants confidence rather than discovery, and it prices against a comparable set that leans on the same names.

 What is more interesting is the secondary layer.
 In the smaller, less-trafficked categories, there is value to be found, which in practice means that a guest who takes a moment to look past the headline selections will encounter producers and regions that the list's primary audience tends to skip.
 This is a familiar pattern in well-assembled restaurant lists across Australia.
 Balthazar Perth operates with a similarly structured approach in the city's fine dining tier, and the broader Perth bar and restaurant circuit has several addresses where the secondary categories reward attention.
 Santini sits in that tradition.